jvanderl/flogo-components/trigger/mqtt2/README.md

 # MQTT Topic Subscriber
-This trigger provides your flogo application the ability to start a flow via MQTT It is different from the original one by Michael Register <mregiste@tibco.com> in the sense that it takes wildcards per endpoint and returns the actual topic that is used in a spearate output.
+This trigger provides your flogo application the ability to start a flow via MQTT It is different from the original one by Michael Register <mregiste@tibco.com> in the sense that it takes wildcards per endpoint and returns the actual topic that is used in a separate output.

 ## Installation